Bethersden Primary School

 This project teaches children about remarkable engineers and significant bridges; learning to identify features, such as beams, arches and trusses.
 They will complete a bridge-building engineering challenge to create a bridge prototype.

-As well as learning a range of conversational phrases, by the end of this unit, pupils will have the knowledge and skills to present both orally and in written form about what they have and do not have in their pencil cases and/or school bag in French.
+As well as learning a range of conversational phrases, by the end of this unit, pupils will have the knowledge and skills to present both orally and in written form.
 This is a unit that focuses on recycling previously learnt grammar, using it with new vocabulary and having a better understanding of the negative form, demonstrating a growing ability to create independent responses.
-The childre will then move onto exploring phrases related to life at home.
+The children will then move onto exploring phrases related to life at home.

 Computing